WCSCourses/Helminths_2021/manuals/module_6_genome_variation/module_6_genome_variation.md

 # convert the bcf file to a vcf file
-bcftools view single_sample.tmp.bcf –Oz > single_sample.tmp.vcf.gz
+bcftools view single_sample.tmp.bcf -Oz > single_sample.tmp.vcf.gz

 # index the vcf.gz file using tabix
-tabix –p vcf single_sample.tmp.vcf.gz
+tabix -p vcf single_sample.tmp.vcf.gz

 # you can have a look at the vcf using the following - "zless" allows you to look inside a zipped file